BFU Process & Criteria

 To learn more about the application process, visit the Getting Started page.

-Once all local feedback is received, it is shared with the judging panel.
-Each judge then takes about 3-4 weeks to review each application, together with any supplemental material and the local feedback.
+Once all local feedback is received through the campus surveys, that input is shared with the judging panel.
+Each judge then takes about 3-4 weeks to review each application, together with any supplemental material and the survey feedback.
 Applications that receive a range of award suggestions are discussed during a review meeting.

 Become a subscriber